ObjectModules/deploy/Mapping.md

 We need to get a library of the business.
 Then we can find the best business.

 How to define the best one then.
-No other way.. we have to match them to what we need and get the score one by one.
+No other way.. we have to match them to what we need and get them scored one by one.

 This is our point!
 That is where we want to go.